AdamKelly/100-days-of-code/README.md

 **Thoughts:** Realised my recording audio function for my input is not as versatile or reusable as it should be.
 Needs an overhaul tomorrow.

 **Link to work:** All code stored locally.

+### Day 11: October 15th, 2020

+**Today's Progress**: I built a pretty decent looking portfolio website a few weeks back.
+In the process of adding a blog section.

+**Thoughts:** Making a website is easy.
+Filling it with decent content is the problem!

+**Link to work:** All code stored locally.